frank26080115/Bones-3D-Printer/ordered_lessons/lesson3.md

 (more reading: [Marlin source code comment describing skew compensation](https://github.com/MarlinFirmware/Marlin/blob/e4679c1b787887c466fa607b7408f69e420f4b90/Marlin/Configuration.h#L1364) and [Marlin gcode for skew compensation](https://marlinfw.org/docs/gcode/M852.html) , it's a bit of an advanced topic)

-## Metal-on-metal
+## Metal Surfaces

-There are some places in this design where we try to butt up metal up against other metal.
+There are some places in this design where we try to butt up metal marts up against other metal surfaces.
 Have a look at the design of the plastic clamp that holds the Z axis rods:

 ![](../images/lesson3/zrodholder3dview.png)